 It is reported that, for VLOP, the inference crosscheck results match to the results provided by the proponents.
 For training crosscheck, one model was retrained.
 The difference between the retrained int16 model and the int16 model from proponents is 0.25% for RA luma and 0.12% for AI luma.

 For LOP, the inference crosscheck results match to the results provided by the proponents.
-The training crosscheck results (partial) are similar to the results provided in JVET-AJ0066.
+The training crosscheck results are similar to the results provided in JVET-AJ0066 with differences less than 0.1% for both RA and AI.